p2k3m/ResumeForge/docs/user-journey.md

 - **Expected result:** The candidate receives ATS-optimised résumé PDFs (2025 design), a tailored cover letter, and a summary of the enhancements to reference during interviews.
 Sessions automatically expire after the retention window to satisfy GDPR requirements.

 ## Troubleshooting quick reference
-- **Blocked job description:** Paste the content manually when prompted.
+- **Blocked job description:** Already resolved—the experience now always relies on the pasted text rather than remote fetching.
 - **Missing configuration error:** Ask an administrator to supply the required environment variables or runtime config file (see README).
 - **Need to restart:** Refreshing the browser restores the latest saved state from DynamoDB so the candidate never loses accepted improvements.